FreedomIntelligence/LLMZoo/README.md

 - Data and Model: [Zhihong Chen](https://zhjohnchan.github.io/), [Junying Chen](), [Hongbo Zhang](), [Feng Jiang](), [Chen Zhang](), [Benyou Wang](https://wabyking.github.io/old.html) (Advisor)
 - Evaluation: [Tiannan Wang](), [Fei Yu](), [Guiming Chen]()
-- Others: Zhiyi Zhang, Jianquan Li and Xiang Wan
+- Others: Chen Zhang, Zhiyi Zhang, Jianquan Li and Xiang Wan

 As an open source project, we are open to contributions.
 Feel free to contribute if you have any ideas or find any issue.